 KLP's market risk is made up of equity risk, property risk, interest rate risk, credit risk, concentration risk and currency risk.
-The gross potential loss for market risk under Solvency II as at 31.12.2018 was estimated at NOK 64.9 billion, allowing for the diversification effect between the various asset classes.
+The gross potential loss for market risk under Solvency II as at 31.12.2019 was estimated at NOK 92.8 billion, allowing for the diversification effect between the various asset classes.
 The potential loss is dominated by equity and property risk.
-KLP's property portfolio is organised into limited companies, and the property portfolio is stressed according to the regulations as part of the stock portfolio when calculating the potential loss.
-Net capital requirements (after using buffer capital etc.) related to market risk were NOK 4.3 billion at 31.12.2018.
+KLP's property portfolio is organised into limited companies, and the property portfolio is stressed according to changes in the regulations as part of the property module when calculating the potential loss.
+Net capital requirements (after using buffer capital etc.) related to market risk were NOK 4.2 billion at 31.12.2019.